The Amazing World of Gumball season 6: Production

-The sixth season production began on July 13, 2017 and ended on October 24, 2018.
+The sixth season production began on July 13, 2017, and ended on October 24, 2018.

 On October 7, 2018, series creator Ben Bocquelet retweeted a tweet with an article saying that the sixth season may be the final season, but the author of that article made a follow-up article clarifying that there could still be more seasons.
+On June 15, 2023, it was confirmed at the Annecy International Animation Film Festival that a seventh season was in the works and is scheduled to be released in 2025.

+This is also the final season to have involvement from the directors Mic Graves and Antoine Perez.
+They were replaced by Luke Allen and James Lancett for the revival.